leehaney254/leehaney254/README.md

 </a>
 </br>
 <br>
-Hi, i'm Leehaney George, A personate web developer and a Mechatronic engineer from Kenya. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, i'm Leehaney George, A passionate web developer and a Mechatronic engineer from Kenya. i take great care in the experience, architecture, and code quality of the things I build.

 I am an open-source enthusiast, I learned a lot from the open-source community and i love how collaboration and knowledge sharing happens through open-source.